Industrial Cannabis Market Size, Share, and Forecast Analysis

 Which Distribution Channel Dominated the Industrial Cannabis Market?

-B2B supply contracts segment held the largest share of the market in 2024, as it acts as the crucial supply route for raw materials and bulk products to various industries for additional processing and manufacturing.
+B2B supply contracts segment held the largest share of the market in 2025, as it acts as the crucial supply route for raw materials and bulk products to various industries for additional processing and manufacturing.
 B2B agreements define explicit terms for quality assurance, testing, and adherence to regulations, which is essential for companies functioning in a stringent legal environment.

-Retail & E-commerce Segment is Observed to Grow at the Fastest Rate During the Forecast Period.
+Retail & E-commerce Segment is Observed to Grow at the Fastest Rate During the Forecast Period

 Driven by rising legalization and regulatory easing, a notable consumer demand for easy access and wellness goods, and the incorporation of emerging technologies.
 E-commerce sites effectively display this variety, featuring comprehensive descriptions, laboratory results, and customer feedback that contribute to consumer confidence.